Richard Petty: Politics

+Petty is a registered Republican.
 In 1978, Petty was elected to the Randolph County Commission as a Republican.
 In 1980 he endorsed John Connally for the Republican nomination for president.
 According to Petty, it was a "tossup" between Connally and Ronald Reagan, but he chose Connally "basically on personality.
 And Connally's been there in Washington a lot of times doing a lot of things.
 He knows the system better."
 He was reelected to the county commission in 1982, 1986, and 1990.
+By the end of his tenure he had served on the commission for 16 years.

 During his 1992 retirement tour, Petty took a parade lap before every race with the exception of the Southern 500, where Democratic presidential candidate Bill Clinton served as grand marshal.
 In 1993, Petty formed a political action committee to support Republican candidates.
 He was the Republican nominee in the 1996 North Carolina Secretary of State election, but was defeated by Democratic state senator Elaine Marshall.
 Petty was mistakenly seen as a shoo-in, and his campaigning was sporadic.
 Following his loss, Petty stated, "If I had known I wasn't going to win, I wouldn't have run."
+In 2012 he endorsed Republican presidential nominee Mitt Romney.
 In June 2016, he made an appearance on stage with Donald Trump.
 Petty is a Kentucky Colonel.